 Many times the Baussie will be a medium-sized dog with long hair.
 Often, the Baussie will take the coloring of the Boston Terrier parent (black back, legs, and tummy as well as the ears and around the eyes with some white accents around the muzzle and tummy; they may have “sock” feet as well).

 The Baussie will have a zany personality that everyone will love.
 These dogs are naturally kid-friendly.
 In fact, they may be a little protective of their pint-sized family members.
 They may present some challenges in training, however, as Boston can be a little stubborn.
 Make training fun and praise positive behavior, and training will go much easier— don’t forget the treats!

 The Baussie will need regular brushing and a monthly bath.
 The Baussie will actually prefer to be indoors whereas other Aussie mixes love the outdoors.

 One thing to note regarding the Baussie – they can suffer from separation anxiety, so they should not be left alone for many hours at a time.
-If your work schedule prevents you from staying home with the Baussie, he can easily be crate trained so that he feels secure while you’re away (and doesn’t become destructive).
+If your work schedule prevents you from staying home with the Baussie, he can easily be trained to love his dog crate so that he feels secure while you’re away (and doesn’t become destructive).